DaveSkender/Stock.Indicators/README.md

 **Do you have any documentation?**

 Yes.
 The documentation site is a GitHub Pages site here: [https://daveskender.github.io/Stock.Indicators](https://daveskender.github.io/Stock.Indicators).
-It is automatically generated from the README.md files in this repository, so you can navigate from the above Indicators links too.
+It is automatically generated from the `README.md` files in this repository, so you can navigate from within repo `README.md` links too.

 **More questions?**  Contact us through the NuGet [Contact Owners](https://www.nuget.org/packages/Skender.Stock.Indicators) method or [submit an Issue](https://github.com/DaveSkender/Stock.Indicators/issues) with your question if it is publicly relevant.